 A Muslim man may marry a Christian or Jew faith woman so long as she doesn’t practice Shirk and does not believe in anything that is forbidden in Islam.
 A Muslim man is Not permitted to get married to a non believing woman who practices any other faith such as Atheist, Hinduism, Sikhism, Buddhism and so on.

-A word of advice, make sure you refrain from doing secret Nikah or without the blessings of the parents or close relatives and guardians.
+A word of advice, make sure you refrain from doing secret Nikah ceremony or without the blessings of the parents or close relatives and guardians.

-Fixing the Date of Nikah
+Fixing the Date of Nikah Ceremony

 Firstly, after acknowledging getting married, the couple must consult each other’s families and set a date!
 Both parties should speak about their needs and anticipations before setting to work, deciding upon a budget, and organizing all that’s needed.
-Do you need to have the Nikah at home or at the masjid?
+Do you need to have the Nikah Ceremony at home or at the masjid?
 Do you need a separate civil ceremony?
 Who will you invite?
 Where will you hold the Walima?
 All this, and more, needs careful consideration.
 Keep in mind best wedding is regarded as the one with the minimum expenses.
 Blow we share the complete chart for the FIQH of Nikah:

 What Is Nikah In Islam

 Lets see the fundamentals.
-The Nikah is a simple ceremony in which a man and woman declare their oral commitment to each other as husband and wife.
+The Nikah in Islam is a simple ceremony in which a man and woman declare their oral commitment to each other as husband and wife.
 It is a “contract” to which both must consent and it is regarded as an act of worship (ibadah).

-Muslim Nikah Ceremony (Marriage) Rules In Islam:
+Islamic Nikah Ceremony (Marriage) Rules for Muslims:

 There is the Al-Ijab wal-Qubul (offer and acceptance) only, where the Wali (woman’s guardian in marriage) offers the bride to the groom, who then accepts.